godbrigero/rust-l1/README.md

 - Test coverage is insufficient
 - API design needs refinement
 - Memory safety concerns at FFI boundaries
+- Platform support is limited to Linux (aarch64/x86_64)

 If you have experience with Rust, LiDAR technologies, or C++ interop, your contributions would be extremely valuable!